getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 In short, the virtualization we’ve all come to know and use today is possible because of the development and rise of the hypervisor.
 If virtualization as enabled by hypervisors has been so ubiquitous and successful, why has the focus changed to containers and Docker?
-James Bottomley, leading Linux kernel developer and CTO of server virtualization for Parallels, explained to that VM hypervisors, such as Hyper-V, KVM, and Xen, are all "based on emulating virtual hardware.
+James Bottomley, leading Linux kernel developer and CTO of server virtualization for Parallels, explained that VM hypervisors, such as Hyper-V, KVM, and Xen, are all "based on emulating virtual hardware.
 That means they’re fat in terms of system requirements."

 Containers, however, use shared operating systems.
 That means they are